Engaging sponsored posts: Storytelling for tech leaders

 If things are going well, the storyline in most advertorials can be boiled down to something like this: “The ingenuity of our remarkable teams and amazing leadership has taken our company on a journey towards unprecedented success and propelled us to new heights.”

 This cookie-cutter advertorial example, dripping with corporate gloss, sets the stage for the same tired narrative highlighting supposed “key achievements” and “breakthrough” products or services.
 The authors may delve into the brand’s journey, from its humble beginnings to its self-proclaimed status as an industry leader.
 Cue the obligatory moments of resilience, determination and triumph, all served with a side of “the company’s unwavering commitment to excellence.”
-It’s like reading from the same boring script with different company names plastered on the cover.
+It’s like reading from the same AI-generated script with different company names plastered on the cover.

 Some sponsored posts go so far with the positive updates they mask the true reality of a company’s situation.
 But consuming an unrelenting stream of upbeat news sparks skepticism.
 Why?
 Because it simply doesn’t connect with the gritty truth of real-life.
 The end result of this approach are jaded and grumpy readers.